 To avoid this scenario, here are a few things you should look for in a general contractor before hiring one.

 All general contractors in Chicago have to have a strong network of suppliers, subcontractors, and resources, which allow them to handle a variety of jobs.
 This includes those who can handle electrical work, install plumbing, paint and wallpaper walls, set tiles, take care of carpentry, etc.

-Before hiring a general contractor, find out if the they can afford these professionals, manage their costs and ensure the job is completed on time.
+Before hiring a general contractor, find out if they can afford these professionals, manage their costs, and ensure the job is completed on time.
 Always be wary of a contractor who does not detail their payment plan in a contract and instead calls at random times to ask for money to fund the project.
 If the contractor has adequate resources and connections with subcontractors who they have worked with for years without issue – they should be considered.

 Honest, professional, and reliable contractors are forthcoming with contact information of their past clients.
 Once you view that list, get in touch with them and inquire about their experience – including the budget they had and how they managed the project from beginning to end.
 A service that willingly collects referrals will not disappoint.